How to Create a Stablecoin on Ethereum

 Following its name, stablecoins are cryptocurrencies that are aimed to be stable and eliminate asset fluctuations.
 The current market offers more than 70 stable assets so building a stablecoin became a common practice.

-In this article, we would like to show you Blaize’s stablecoin creation guide and share an example of creating a stablecoin.
+In this article, we would like to show you Blaize’s stablecoin creation guide and share an example of creating a stablecoin on Ethereum.
 We will also concentrate on different approaches to stablecoin development and which one suits best to your business case.

 The process of stablecoin development is quite complex and needs to take into account a list of important factors.
 Those specifications significantly impact the development process length and scope and therefore should be discussed and explained in a detailed way.

 The main points to consider before creating your own stablecoin: